melvincarvalho/helloworld/README.md

 * How to create your first client side [Solid](https://github.com/solid) app
 * How to use decentralized login and logout
-* How to to delegate HEAD requests to identify using the [User](https://www.w3.org/community/rww/wiki/User_Header) header
+* How to delegate HEAD requests to identify using the [User](https://www.w3.org/community/rww/wiki/User_Header) header
 * How to use notifcations using [Lumx](http://ui.lumapps.com/) and [AngularJS](https://angularjs.org/)

 ## The App